CB what? CBD who?

 By smoking or vaping.
 These products are called "flower, bud, dry CBD, vape liquid/oil/juice."
 Often a device is needed to compliment the product such as a "bowl, bong, rolling papers, vape pen, vape cartridge" or other devices used to facilitate inhaling these products for an almost immediate effect and with length of effect subject to the person using product.
 Please note, if a CBD is available for vaping it will be noted by the vendor otherwise vaping may be harmful.

-*These are the most common types of CBD products available, there may be many more not listed here or on our CBD Merch page.
+*These are the most common CBD products available, there may be many more not listed here .

 Our CBD Mission